 Injured employees who are eligible for benefits (almost all in Massachusetts) can expect compensation for:

-Save for death benefits, these are paid out based on reasonable medical expenses, weekly worker wages, wage-earning capacity, extent of illness or injury and length of illness or injury.Do I Qualify for Workers’ Compensation in Massachusetts?
+Save for death benefits, these are paid out based on reasonable medical expenses, weekly worker wages, wage-earning capacity, the extent of illness or injury and length of illness or injury.Do I Qualify for Workers’ Compensation in Massachusetts?

-If you suffered a work-related injury or illness that results in lost time of five full or partial days off work, then your employer must file the Form 101 to notify the Massachusetts Department of Industrial Accidents of the situation.
+If you suffered a work-related injury or illness that results in the lost time of five full or partial days off work, then your employer must file the Form 101 to notify the Massachusetts Department of Industrial Accidents of the situation.

 A copy of that form goes to you, and another to the insurance company, which has 14 days from receipt to investigate and decide whether to pay the claim.

 In Massachusetts, all companies with one or more employee must carry workers’ compensation insurance, and all employees are covered under that plan for illnesses, injury or death that arise out of or occur in the scope of employment.

 MGL ch.
 152 § 4 defines an employee as: “Every person in the service of another under any contract of hire, express or implied, written or oral.”
 There are a few noteworthy exceptions, which include: